Datu Patinggi Ali: Sarawak Uprising of 1836

 Following 10 years of hardship as a slave worker, Ali rallied his supporters from Siniawan to oppose Pengiran Indera Mahkota.
 They began to resist in 1836.
 Datu Bandar, Datu Amar, and Datu Temenggong helped Ali.
 Patinggi Ali, one of Datu's disciples, first constructed defense fortifications in Siniawan, Lidah Tanah, and other locations—an additional location upstream Bau.
 They aimed to remove the Bruneian governor and liberate Sarawak from the Sultanate of Brunei's rule.
 In addition to setting up battle plans, he offered them encouragement and counsel.
-They put up a fierce fight with Pengiran Indera Makkota.
-They were still unable to vanquish Pengiran Indera Mahkota despite several battles.
-Similarly, Ali was defeated by Pengiran Indera Mahkota as well.
+They put up a fierce fight against Pengiran Indera Makkota but despite several battles but were unable to vanquish him.
+Ali was also defeated by him.

 This conflict persisted and worsened in 1838 and into 1839.
 Ali received assistance, as the Sambas Sultan had pledged.
 Additionally, there was material indicating that the Kalimantan Dutch had prepared to assist the people of the Bau area in defeating the Pengiran Indera Mahkota.
 Pengiran Muda Hashim understood how tough it would be to overcome Ali's troops.
 James Brooke, an English traveler in Kuching at the time, was approached for assistance.
 Brooke and a few other Royalist crew members sailed up the Sarawak River to Siniawan in 1840.
 The ship was outfitted with contemporary weaponry.
 There were several conflicts and occasionally discussions with Ali.
-At last, Brooke was said to have defeated his army at the Lidah Tanah citadel with 600 part-time troops who were Iban, Malay, and Chinese.
+At last, Brooke was said to have defeated Ali's army at the Lidah Tanah citadel with 600 part-time troops who were Iban, Malay, and Chinese.

 The scarcity of food supplies at the time forced Ali's supporters to flee, and many of them—particularly the Bidayuh people—starved to death.
 The fact that Datu Patinggi Abdul Gapur and Datu Tumanggong Mersal fled to Sambas and Datu Patinggi Ali sought safety in Sarikei after Brooke put an end to the uprising demonstrated the Sultanate of Sambas' sympathy for the rebels.
 By late 1840, Datu Patinggi Ali had promised to terminate the conflict, but only if Pengiran Indera Mahkota and his family left Kuching.
 They were spared along with him and his supporters.
 The conflict with Pengiran Indera Mahkota ended with the aforesaid arrangement.
 In the end, he and his supporters were able to drive Pengiran Indera Mahkota and his family from Sarawak.
 At Belidah in December 1840, he submitted, knowing that Brooke would go on to rule an independent Sarawak, with the idea that Brooke would take over the role of Raja and put an end to his oppression by the Brunei Pengirans.